Michael Cohen (lawyer): In New York

-Congressional investigations
+By U.S. Congress

 On January 10, 2019, Cohen agreed to testify publicly before the House Oversight Committee to give a "full and credible account" of his work on behalf of Trump.
 On January 12, Fox News contributor and legal analyst Jeanine Pirro took a 20-minute, on-air phone call from Trump in which he claimed Cohen had fabricated stories to reduce the length of his expected sentence.
 Trump suggested that investigations should instead focus on Cohen's father-in-law, saying "that's the one people want to look at".
 The father-in-law, Fima Shusterman, owned condos both at Trump Tower and in a Trump development near Miami.
-According to former federal investigators, Shusterman actually introduced Trump to Cohen.
-On several subsequent occasions Trump hinted publicly that Cohen's father-in-law, or possibly even Cohen's wife, could be tied to criminal activity.
-On January 20 Trump's attorney Rudy Giuliani suggested on CNN that the father-in-law "may have ties to something called organized crime".
+According to former federal investigators, Shusterman introduced Trump to Cohen.
+On several subsequent occasions Trump hinted publicly that Shusterman, or possibly Cohen's wife, could be tied to criminal activity.
+On January 20, Trump's attorney Rudy Giuliani suggested on CNN that Shusterman "may have ties to something called organized crime".

 On January 23, Cohen announced through his attorney that he would postpone his testimony to a later date, citing "ongoing threats against his family from President Trump" and Giuliani.
-Some legal analysts asserted that these comments by Trump and Giuliani constituted intimidation and witness tampering; House Oversight Committee chairman Elijah Cummings and House Intelligence Committee chairman Adam Schiff said that threatening a witness's family is "textbook mob tactics".
+Some legal analysts asserted that these comments by Trump and Giuliani constituted intimidation and witness tampering.
+House Oversight Committee chairman Elijah Cummings and House Intelligence Committee chairman Adam Schiff said that threatening a witness's family is "textbook mob tactics".

-After several scheduling delays, Cohen testified before three congressional committees in late February.
-First was a February 26, 2019, closed-door hearing before the Senate Intelligence Committee.
+After several scheduling delays, Cohen testified before three congressional committees in late February 2019.
+First was a February 26 closed-door hearing before the Senate Intelligence Committee.
 He testified for more than seven hours.

 Also on February 26, Florida Republican Congressman Matt Gaetz directly threatened Cohen via Twitter, hinting about unspecified disclosures to Cohen's wife and father-in-law.
 The Florida Bar Association investigated the incident, but only issued a "letter of advice".

-The following day, February 27, Cohen gave 10 hours of public, televised testimony before the House Oversight Committee, during which he described Trump as a "racist," a "con man", and a "cheat", and expressed remorse and shame for the things he had done for Trump.
+On February 27, Cohen gave 10 hours of public, televised testimony before the House Oversight Committee, during which he described Trump as a "racist," a "con man", and a "cheat", and expressed remorse and shame for the things he had done for Trump.
 He said the president had reimbursed him for illegal hush money payments, suggested that he should lie to Congress and the public about the Trump Tower Moscow negotiations, and filed false financial statements with banks and insurance companies.
 Republicans hammered on his previous false testimony, asking why he should be believed now.

 On February 28, Cohen testified behind closed doors to the House Intelligence Committee for more than seven hours.
 Cohen returned to that committee for more questioning on March 6.

 In April 2019, Cohen said he had found a hard drive with 14 million documents, many of which were personal, but some of which might be relevant to the charges.
-Cohen later said: “It took 26 people to go through my 14 million documents, literally round the clock, because the judge demanded that we have it done within 45 days."
+Cohen later said: "It took 26 people to go through my 14 million documents, literally round the clock, because the judge demanded that we have it done within 45 days."